 This Christmas Tree Fruit & Cheese Platter is an adorable way to spruce up your holiday table.
 It’s a basic cheese board with fruit that’s totally customizable and great for holiday parties or just something fun for the kids on Christmas.

 Cheese Boards are all the rage right now.
 I mean, there are even books on how to make a cheese board. (affiliate link).
-I love a good cheese and when paired with the right things, a good cheese tray can be the absolute hit of your party.
+I love a good cheese and when paired with the right things, a good cheese platter can be the absolute hit of your party.

 My daughter and I set out one weekend to create a fun and festive fruit and cheese platter for the holidays and this Christmas Tree Fruit & Cheese Platter was born.
 Now I do not take credit for the idea, because I have seen several similar fruit platters floating around.
 However we picked the fruits and cheeses that we like and felt that rosemary gave the look and feel of a real Christmas tree.
 Pretty, right?